wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 have mainly focused on policies of resolving conflicts when they are detected during any phase of execution.
-Among them, the Passive policy simply aborts the transaction that cannot proceed due to a locked item or incompatible timestamp; The Polite policy, on the other hand, commands transactions to spin for a while before they eventually abort the competitor, which allows some conflicts to resolve themselves naturally.
+Among them, the Passive policy simply aborts the transaction that cannot proceed due to a locked item or incompatible timestamp; The Polite policy, on the other hand, commands transactions to spin for a while before they eventually abort the competitor, which allows some conflicts to resolve themselves naturally; The Karma policy tracks the number of objects a transaction has accessed before the conflict, and the one with fewer objects is aborted.
+This strategy minimizes wasted work locally.
+The last is called Greedy, which features both visible read and early conflict detection.
+Transactions are also assigned begin times.
+The transaction with earlier begin time is favored.
+Also note that due to the adoption of visible reads, the Greedy strategy incurs